mozilla/addons-server/docs/topics/development/search.rst

 Primary rules
 -------------

-These are the ones using the strongest boosts, so they are only applied to a specific set of fields: add-on name and author(s) name.
+These are the ones using the strongest boosts, so they are only applied to the add-on name.

 **Applied rules** (merged via ``should``):